Bisimilarity of diagrams: Bisimilarity and bisimulations of diagrams

 \section{Bisimilarity and bisimulations of diagrams}

 Diagrams with values in a fixed category $\A$ are functors $\map{F}{\C}{\A}$ from any small category to $\A$.
-If you think $\A$ as a category of ``information'' and $\C$ as the category of executions of a system, a diagram encodes the information along every execution (typically, a label), and its actions on morphisms of $\C$ encodes how this information evolves when the system evolves.
-It was used in \cite{dubut15} in the context of directed algebraic topology, in the case where $\A$ is a category of modules on a ring.
-Those modules intuitively count the number of local holes of a space (which model the default of true concurrency of the system), and evolution represents how holes appear and disappear with time.
-Spaces were then compared by comparing those diagrams up-to a notion of bisimilarity, which is a particular case of bisimilarity via open maps from \cite{joyal96}.
+If $\A$ is thought as a category of ``observations'' and $\C$ as the category of executions of a system, a diagram encodes the trace of observations along every execution (typically, a label), and its actions on morphisms of $\C$ encodes how these observations change when the system evolves.

 In this section, we describe the original form of the bisimilarity from \cite{dubut15}, defined as the existence of a span of particular morphisms of diagrams having some lifting properties.
 We then develop an equivalent characterization using relations, similar to bisimulations of event structures as introduced in \cite{rabinovitch88}.